 Once you reach the age of 65, you can withdraw HSA funds for any purpose penalty-free.
 If you want to withdraw HSA funds earlier and avoid the penalty, you can do so as long as you put the money toward a qualifying medical expense, such as surgery, dental expenses, and ER visits.
 You can read a full list of qualified expenses at the IRS website.

-According to HSABank.com, you can also use HSA funds to reimburse yourself for qualified medical expenses you’ve already paid for in the past, as long as they were incurred after your HSA was established.
+You can also use HSA funds to reimburse yourself for qualified medical expenses you’ve already paid for in the past, as long as they were incurred after your HSA was established, according to HSABank.com.

 This means that you can pay all your medical bills in cash during your active working years, hold onto the receipts, then reimburse yourself and get all the money back during your retirement years.